 - May lead to choking hazard

 10. Best For Auditory Perception: Looikoos Toddler Musical Instruments

-Looikoos brings you this 22-piece musical instrument set that is suitable for babies with down syndrome as it helps develop children’s auditory perception.
+The Looikoos 22-piece musical instrument set is suitable for babies with Down Syndrome as it helps develop auditory perception.
 Exposing them to multiple musical instruments will encourage them to identify the difference in rhythm and also help them develop hand-eye coordination.
-This set includes a xylophone, a harmonica, two maracas, four shaker eggs, two castanets, a tambourine, two leigh, a wood sounder, a speaker, a rainbow column, a jingle stick, and a white triangle striker.
-It also includes an attractive, transparent backpack for easy storage.
+This expert-approved auditory stimulation toy set includes a xylophone, a harmonica, two maracas, four shaker eggs, two castanets, a tambourine, two leigh, a wood sounder, a speaker, a rainbow column, a jingle stick, and a white triangle striker.
+The sensory toy set also includes an attractive, transparent backpack for easy storage.